keenlabs/KeenClient-Python/README.rst

         "price": 500
     })

-Other data enrichment add-ons are located in the `API reference docs <https://keen.io/docs/api/python#data-enrichment>`_.
+Other Data Enrichment add-ons are located in the `API reference docs <https://keen.io/docs/api/python#data-enrichment>`_.

 Send Batch Events to Keen IO
 ````````````````````````````